0xKona/Simple-Counter/README.md

-# React + Vite
+# React + Vite & Redux Simple Counter

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Simple counter made using React + Vite with styled-components and Redux for state management

+Made using node v18.18.0

+## To Run:

+ - Step 1: Clone Repo
+ - Step 2: Run `npm install` in the terminal
+ - Step 3: Run `npm run dev` in the terminal at the root of the project
+ - Step 4: Go to `http://localhost:5173/` and the counter should be working.